Where Integrity Meets Commitment & Expertise

 Trainer

 Jessica grew up in a small Nova Scotian town where she spent many hours volunteering at her local SPCA.
-Ever since her family adopted their first dog, she began training and competing in several dog sports.
+Ever since her family adopted their first dog, she began training and competing in several dog sports and has been successful at a national level.
 Jessica is passionate about teaching dogs how to be of service because she cares very much about people dealing with various needs and wants them to be able to live their best quality of life.
-She is very excited to learn and expand her knowledge in this very important industry.

 “A dog’s loyalty is extraordinary and something to cherish.
 It is amazing how intelligent and capable these dogs are.
 They love having a job and aim to please.
 I am very fortunate to be a part of the Aspen Service Dogs team!”